babysnakes/duwop/README.md

 * Reverse proxy:
   * Only basic reverse proxy is supported.
 No support for streams, upgrades etc (high priority).
+* Completely missing features:
     * Docker serving is not yet implemented.
 It's possible to implement it manually in terms of reverse proxy.
+    * SSL support not implemented yet.

 ### Development environment setup